eqlabs/starknet-multisig/contracts/README.md

 ## Current preliminary version

-The current version is a preliminary version without a user interface.
+The current version is a very preliminary version.
 This version consists of two pieces:

 - Cairo contract code, with an OpenZeppelin account contract
 - Unit tests for testing all the multisig functionality